davidecavestro/123table/README.md

 - PostgreSQL
 - sqlite

-In case of need for other drivers, simply mount a volume or bind a local folder containing the jars.
+If other drivers become needed, just mount a volume or bind-mount a local folder containing the jars.

 ## Motivation